The World Bank’s Energy Sector Management Assistance Program (ESMAP) joins the Global Alliance for Buildings and Construction at COP 22

 As a global technical assistance and knowledge program, ESMAP provides analytical and advisory services to low- and middle-income countries to increase their know-how and institutional capacity to achieve sustainable energy solutions for poverty reduction and economic growth.

 Under its new business plan, spanning FY17-FY20, ESMAP has established a new program dedicated to Efficient and Sustainable Buildings.
 This program aims to support the integration of energy efficiency with renewable energy and other sustainability aspects in buildings in client countries, including how buildings are constructed, how they are retrofitted, how they use energy and where they are located.

-This new technical assistance program, fits under ESMAP’s overall support of the SDGs, the World Bank’s twin goals of eliminating extreme poverty by 2030 and boosting shared prosperity.
+This new technical assistance program fits under ESMAP’s overall support of the Sustainable Development Goals (SDG), and the World Bank’s twin goals of eliminating extreme poverty by 2030 and boosting shared prosperity.
 The program will also provide critical support to the World Bank Group’s Climate Change Action Plan, in particular by supporting activities that help make progress towards reaching the target of investing at least USD$1 billion by 2020 to promote energy efficiency and sustainable buildings.

 The program strives to achieve the learning and sharing of experiences and lessons on the integration of energy efficiency with other buildings-related sustainability aspects, such as renewable energy, resilience and sustainable urban (land-use) planning, to help countries avoid the lock-in of inefficient, vulnerable, expensive and polluting development, and to limit the need for expansion of energy generation capacity.

 Learn more about the ESMAP Energy Efficient Cities Pogram